uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 4. ‘Retrieve a calculation’ with the tax Calculation ID for crystallisation, to return the calculation liability, this will return a canned response in sandbox.
 5. ‘Crystallisation’ to finalise the tax liability.

-Once the testing is complete, send details of the dummy NINO used to call the above endpoints in sandbox to SDS team at <SDSTeam@hmrc.gov.uk:SDSTeam@hmrc.gsi.gov.uk>.
+Once the testing is complete, send details of the dummy NINO used to call the above endpoints in sandbox to SDS team at <SDSTeam@hmrc.gsi.gov.uk>.

 You will need to contact us within 2 weeks of completing your API testing to enable us to view the data within our logs.
 It takes 10 working days to advise of the outcome and if testing is satisfactory a product demonstration will be arranged.